eduvpn/documentation/release/README.md

 This file will contain all files from `${HOME}/repo`.
 If you run the release script multiple times, e.g. run it again after a package update, the new RPM and source RPM will be added to the `${HOME}/repo` directory and the tarball as well.
-A history of old packages is retained.
-This way you can rollback to an earlier version of a package, e.g.:
+A history of old packages is retained, so it is benficial to retain the `${HOME}/repo` folder between builds.
+This way you can downgrade to an earlier version of a package if needed, e.g.:

-    $ sudo yum rollback php-fkooman-oauth2-client
+    $ sudo yum downgrade php-fkooman-oauth2-client

 # Configuration